VI. ACADEMIC INTEGRITY: POLICIES & PROCEDURES

 VI.A.
 Definition of Academic Integrity

 The International Center for Academic Integrity, of which Georgetown University is a member, defines academic integrity as “a commitment, even in the face of adversity, to six fundamental values: honesty, trust, fairness, respect, responsibility, and courage.”
-A PDF copy of a booklet prepared by the Center, The Fundamental Values of Academic Integrity, can be downloaded free of charge at this link: https://academicintegrity.org/fundamental-values
+A PDF copy of a booklet prepared by the Center, The Fundamental Values of Academic Integrity, can be downloaded free of charge at https://academicintegrity.org/fundamental-values

 These values form the bedrock of all scholarship.
 Students in the Graduate School of Arts and Sciences are expected to be guided by these values and to maintain the highest standards of academic integrity in pursuit of their educational goals.